Aarondoran/favdir/README.md

 source favdir.sh
 ```
 ## License
-favdir.sh is Licensed under the MIT License whih can be found in LICENSE
+This project is licensed under the MIT License.